Compact Cauchy horizons admit constant surface gravity: Consequences of ergodic theory and ribbon argument

 Thus (a) implies (c) which implies (b), and the converse is analogous, so we have established the equivalence of (a), (b) and (c).

 Let us prove (a) implies (d).
 In the proof of \cite[Prop.\ 24]{minguzzi24c} we proved that for $N=H$ or $N$ equal to a torus closure of an orbit, the restricted flow of $n$ is volume preserving.
-Actually, the proof applies unaltered for any saturated submanifold $N$.
+Actually, the proof applies unaltered for any saturated (i.e.\ union of orbits) submanifold $N$.
 The Birkhoff's Ergodic Theorem can thus be applied to the submanifold which proves (d).
-Conversely, when the last equation of point (d) is applied to $N=H$ we get point (c), thus (d) implies (c). \end{proof}
+Conversely, when the last equation of point (d) is applied to $N=H$ we get point (c), thus (d) implies (c). $ $ \end{proof}

 \begin{remark} Properties (a) and (b), and hence (c) and (d), clearly are not altered changing $\omega$ by an exact form.
 Also these properties are not altered by the choice of $n$.
 Indeed, parametrizing the orbit with an arbitrary parameter $s$, it reads $C=\lim_{s\to \infty} \frac{1}{ t(s)}\int_{\gamma([0,s])}\omega$ where $n=\frac{\dd}{\dd t}$.
 The numerator does not depend on $n$.
 As for the denominator, if $n'=e^{-f} n$, $\frac{\dd t'}{\dd t}= e^f$ which is bounded from below and above on the compact set $H$, $m\le \vert \frac{\dd t'}{\dd t}\vert \le M$.
 Thus, $m t(s)\le t'(s)\le M t(s)$ and so $\frac{M}{t'(s)} \ge \frac{1}{t(s)}\ge \frac{m}{t'(s)}$, which shows that if the limit is zero for one choice of $n$ so it is for any other choice. \end{remark}